jetpackpilots/IBView/README.md

 ## Troubleshooting

-Before trying anything else, select `Refresh All Views` from the `Editor` menu in Xcode whenever the live-previews get out of sync.
+Select `Refresh All Views` from the `Editor` menu in Xcode whenever the live-previews get out of sync.

 ## Known Issues